beltofte/profile_installer/README.md

   Note: This is not supported by drupal.org.
 The only way to include subprofiles in an install profile on drupal.org is to include both InstallProfileObserver and subprofiles inside the install profile's project repo.

-    ; Include InstallProfileObserver.
+    ; Include baseprofile.
 It's not really an install profile.
-But ; Drush Make will put it in the right place if we pretend it is. projects[InstallProfileObserver][type] = profile
+But ; Drush Make will put it in the right place if we pretend it is. projects[baseprofile][type] = profile

     ; Included subprofiles.
     projects[example_subprofile_1][type] = profile